Jian-Qing Qi

 Tsinghua University

-I am a PhD candidate in physical organic chemistry and have been conducting research within the Jiao Research Group since 2018.
+I am a PhD candidate in physical organic chemistry at Tsinghua University under the supervision of Prof. Lei Jiao, expecting to graduate in June 2027.
+I have been conducting research within the Jiao Research Group since 2018.

 My work integrates advanced instrumental analysis with computational methods to investigate chemical reaction mechanisms in the fields of photochemistry and radical chemistry.
 I currently focus on radical-mediated processes by utilizing the U-PSD TREPR to monitor transient open-shell intermediates.
 This research includes a study on the overestimated halogen atom transfer reactivity of alpha-aminoalkyl radicals which was recognized with an oral presentation prize at the ACS Spring 2025 meeting.